RL-VIG/LibFewShot/docs/install.md

    ```shell
    python run_trainer.py
    ```
-4. If the first output is correct then `LibFewShot` has been installed successfully.
+4. If the first output is correct, it means that `LibFewShot` has been successfully installed.

 ## Next